 Sermon for The Baptism of Our Lord.
-Year C. January 10, 2016

 The fact that we have survived the journey to the font in the Christian assembly should be cause for rejoicing and thanksgiving, but not for presuming that we will always come out unscathed in the catastrophes of life in this world, including the devastations of nature and the terrors of history.

-In this river that served as a demarcation between the promised land and the land beyond the Jordan, John the Baptist appears and puts people into the water — including his cousin Jesus who insisted on identifying with the people of Israel in their confession and forgiveness of sins.
+In the river Jordan that served as a demarcation between the promised land and the land beyond the Jordan, John the Baptist appears and puts people into the water — including his cousin Jesus who insisted on identifying with the people of Israel in their confession and forgiveness of sins.
 The water is a sign of death, but also of life and cleansing.

 Baptism of Christ by Abraham Bloemaert, 1602.
 Is Jesus being presented to John the Baptist for baptism as an infant by his mother Mary?